inivekin/abosa/abosa.typ

 I'd love too much or cut it short, and love destroyed destroys you back."
-At this a shock runs through us two, and eager tae keep me around you pull me tight til neck's askew and substrate joins a short tae ground.
+At this a shock runs through us two, and eager to keep me around you pull me tight til neck's askew and substrate joins a short to ground.
 Extremities are liquified,
 I do not clearly terminate,
 and though your grip's intensified,